lascivaroma/PaPie/README.md

 ## 1. Installation

-PIE is available from pypi (`pip install nlp-pie`), yet this fork has no published package on PyPI, so you should do:
+PIE is available from pypi: `pip install PaPie`

+You can also install it from source:

 ```bash
 git clone https://github.com/lascivaroma/PaPie.git